sahilrajput03/sahilrajput03/learn-figma.md

 - Others:
   - You can duplicate a layer by selecting it and the layer first and then using `ctrl+d` shortcut.
   - _Auto layout_ vs. _Grouping_: Auto layout works like a group though but with additional capability like {internal margin to each other can be set at once}, or we can center content in a parent container via both horizontally or vertically by the settings in the _Auto layout_ menu, whereas in a group feature there's no such thing.
+  - Click any entity and then press and hold `alt` key and now hover over different entities to know the vertical and horizontal distancing in ***pixels*** of our original selected entity that entity which are currently hovering over.
+AND **interesting** thing is that while the view is showing how far your entity is from the mouse hovered entity **you can use up/down/right/left arrows** to move our current entity according to the need we have (say when we are copying from other designs we need to set two entities exactly some pixels apart) Yo!
+  - We can make use of **auto-width** and **auto-height** icons from the **Text menu** under the **Design tab** for tex entities to make the widths and heights auto-adjust to take minimum as required by the text to have same font-size.
+Yikes!

 ## Zoom